 We set out these price limits in the NDIS Pricing Arrangements and Price Limits .

-The amount of funding you can claim depends on your plan management option.
+The amount of funding you can claim depends on how you manage the funding in your plan.
 There are different ways to manage your funding .
 If your funding is:

 - Agency-managed: NDIS registered providers can claim up to the maximum price in the Pricing Arrangements and Price Limits for each support.

-- Plan-managed: Your plan manager can claim up to the maximum price in the Pricing Arrangements and Price Limits for each support.
+- Managed by a registered plan manager: They can claim up to the maximum price in the Pricing Arrangements and Price Limits for each support.

-- Self-managed: You can choose how much to pay for each support, as long as you don’t spend more than the total funding for the support in your plan.
-This means you can claim more than the NDIS Pricing Arrangements and Price Limits.
-You should use the Pricing Arrangements and Price Limits to ensure you’re getting the best value from your providers.
+- Self-managed: You can choose how much to pay for each support and you can pay more than the maximum price in the NDIS Pricing Arrangements and Price Limits.

 - Learn more about How to claim from my plan

-If you have self-managed transport funding in your plan, we can often pay this as a fortnightly payment to your bank account.
+If you have self-managed transport funding in your plan, we will pay this as recurring support funding in regular instalments to your nominated bank account.
 This means you don’t need to claim each time you use your transport supports.

-If a support isn’t in the Pricing Arrangements and Price Limits, you’ll need to agree on a price with the provider.
+If a support isn’t in the NDIS Pricing Arrangements and Price Limits , you’ll need to agree on a price with the provider.

 Omar self-manages his funding.
-His plan includes a support described as “$2,000 of therapy”.
-This is around 10 hours of therapy at the NDIS Pricing Arrangements and Price Limits rate.
+His health and well-being budget includes funding for therapy.
 Omar finds a therapist who is very experienced with his complex disability support needs.
 The therapist’s rates are higher than the NDIS Pricing Arrangements and Price Limits.

-Omar decides he wants to use this therapist, even though it means he only has funding for 8 hours at the therapist’s rate.
+Omar decides he wants to use this therapist, even though it means he will not be able to buy as many hours of support at this higher rate.
 Omar can do this because he self-manages his funding.
 Omar thinks he’ll get a much better service, even with fewer hours.

-Kristy’s plan includes a support described as “$12,000 for social and recreation support”.
-She’s currently using this funding for 4 hours of support per week to go to cricket matches on the weekend.
+Kristy uses her increased social and community participation budget to buy 4 hours of support each week to go to cricket matches on the weekend.

 When do you need an assessment or quote before buying supports?